flowerinthenight/golang-monorepo/README.md

 - `vendor/` - Third party codes from different vendors.

 Although we have this structure, there is no limitation into where should you put your services/cmds.
 Any subdirectory structure is fine as long as a Makefile is provided.

+## How to add a service/cmd

+A reference template named [samplesvc](./services/samplesvc) is provided.
+Basically, these are the things that you need to do:

+- Create a new directory for your service under `services/` or tool under `cmd/`.
+You may copy the `samplesvc` contents to your new directory.
+- Provide a dockerfile in the root directory.
+You may copy the reference file [dockerfile.samplesvc](./dockerfile.samplesvc)
+- If your dockerfile doesn't need items from root (i.e. you don't need to copy `pkg` and/or `vendor`), you can put it in your service's directory.
+Just remember that your Makefile will be called from root directory during CI builds.
+- Update the [Makefile](./services/samplesvc/Makefile) with your own values.
+You need to at least update the `MODULE` variable with your service name.
+The only required rule is the `custom` part so you may need to change that as well (i.e. name of the dockerfile used in `docker build`).
+- [Optional] Update the [deploy.sh](./services/samplesvc/deploy.sh) script for your deployment needs.